mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 | urn:ietf:params:rtp-hdrext:sdes:repaired-rtp-stream-id | RTP Repaired Stream Identifier | {{?RFC8852}} | no |
 | urn:ietf:params:rtp-hdrext:sdes:CaptId | CLUE CaptId | {{?RFC8849}} | no |
 | urn:ietf:params:rtp-hdrext:sdes:mid | Media identification | {{?RFC9143}} | no |

+## Examples {#rtcp-quic-ext-examples}

+### Mapping QUIC Feedback to RTCP Receiver Reports ("RR") {#RR-mappings}

+Considerations for mapping QUIC feedback into *Receiver Reports* (`PT=201`, `Name=RR`, {{!RFC3550}}) are:

+* *Fraction lost*: When RTP packets are carried in QUIC datagrams, the fraction of lost packets can be directly inferred from QUIC's acknowledgments.
+The calculation SHOULD include all packets up to the acknowledged RTP packet with the highest RTP sequence number.
+Later packets SHOULD be ignored since they may still be in flight unless other QUIC packets that were sent after the RTP packet were already acknowledged.
+* *Cumulative lost*: Similar to the fraction of lost packets, the cumulative loss can be inferred from QUIC's acknowledgments, including all packets up to the latest acknowledged packet.
+* *Highest Sequence Number received*: In RTCP, this field is a 32-bit field that contains the highest sequence number a receiver received in an RTP packet and the count of sequence number cycles the receiver has observed.
+A sender sends RTP packets in QUIC packets and receives acknowledgments for the QUIC packets.
+By keeping a mapping from a QUIC packet to the RTP packets encapsulated in that QUIC packet, the sender can infer the highest sequence number and number of cycles seen by the receiver from QUIC acknowledgments.
+* *Interarrival jitter*: If QUIC acknowledgments carry timestamps as described in {{?I-D.draft-smith-quic-receive-ts}}, senders can infer the interarrival jitter from the arrival timestamps in QUIC acknowledgments.
+* *Last SR*: Similar to lost packets, the NTP timestamp of the last received sender report can be inferred from QUIC acknowledgments.
+* *Delay since last SR*: This field is not required when the receiver reports are entirely replaced by QUIC feedback.

+### Congestion Control Feedback ("CCFB") {#CCFB-mappings}

+RTP *Congestion Control Feedback* (`PT=205`, `FMT=11`, `Name=CCFB`,
+{{!RFC8888}}) contains acknowledgments, arrival timestamps, and ECN notifications for each received packet.
+Acknowledgments and ECNs can be inferred from QUIC as described above.
+Arrival timestamps can be added through extended acknowledgment frames as described in {{?I-D.draft-smith-quic-receive-ts}} or
+{{?I-D.draft-huitema-quic-ts}}.

+### Extended Report ("XR") {#XR-mappings}

+*Extended Reports* (`PT=207`, `Name=XR`, {{!RFC3611}}) offer an extensible
+framework for a variety of different control messages.
+Some of the statistics that are defined as extended report blocks can be derived from QUIC, too.
+Other report blocks need to be evaluated individually to determine whether the contained information can be transmitted using QUIC instead. {{tab-xr-blocks}}
+in {{extended-reports}} lists considerations for mapping QUIC feedback to some of the *Extended Reports*.

+### Application Layer Repair and other Control Messages {#al-repair}

+While {{RR-mappings}} presented some RTCP packets that can be replaced by QUIC features, QUIC cannot replace all of the defined RTCP packet types.
+This mostly affects RTCP packet types, which carry control information that is to be interpreted by the RTP application layer rather than the underlying transport protocol itself.

+* *Sender Reports* (`PT=200`, `Name=SR`, {{!RFC3550}}) are similar to *Receiver
+  Reports*, as described in {{RR-mappings}}.
+They are sent by media senders and additionally contain an NTP and an RTP timestamp and the number of packets and octets transmitted by the sender.
+The timestamps can be used by a receiver to synchronize streams.
+QUIC cannot provide similar control information since it does not know about RTP timestamps.
+A QUIC receiver cannot calculate the packet or octet counts since it does not know about lost datagrams.
+Thus, sender reports are required in RoQ to synchronize streams at the receiver.
+The sender reports SHOULD not contain any receiver report blocks if the information can be inferred from the QUIC transport as explained in
+  {{RR-mappings}}.

+In addition to carrying transmission statistics, RTCP packets can contain application layer control information that cannot directly be mapped to QUIC.
+Examples of this information may include:

+* *Source Description* (`PT=202`, `Name=SDES`) and *Application* (`PT=204`,
+  `Name=APP`) packet types from {{!RFC3550}}, or
+* many of the payload-specific feedback messages (`PT=206`) defined in
+  {{!RFC4585}}, used to control the codec behavior of the sender.

+Since QUIC does not provide any kind of application layer control messaging, QUIC feedback cannot be mapped into these RTCP packet types.
+If the RTP application needs this information, the RTCP packet types are used in the same way as they would be used over any other transport protocol.

 # Experimental Results